Standard elements of the lattice of monoid varieties

 a contradiction with $\mathbf V \subset \mathbf Y$.
 We have proved that the variety $\mathbf V$ is periodic. \end{proof}

-We need a series of notation and definitions.
-The free monoid over a countably infinite alphabet is denoted by $F^1$.
-As usual, elements of $F^1$ are called \emph{words}, while elements of $A$ are said to be \emph{letters}.
-The words unlike letters are written in bold.
-Two parts of an identity are connected by the symbol $\approx$, while the symbol $=$ denotes, among other things, the equality relation on the free monoid.
 The following notion was introduced by Perkins~\cite{Perkins-69} and often appeared in the literature.
 For any word $\mathbf w$, let $S(\mathbf w)$ denote the Rees quotient monoid of $F^1$ over the ideal of all words that are not subwords of $\mathbf w$.
-A non-empty word $\mathbf w$ is an isoterm for a variety $\mathbf V$ if $\mathbf V$ does not satisfy any non-trivial identity of the form $\mathbf w\approx\mathbf w'$.
-Monoid variety given by an identity system $\Sigma$ is denoted by $\var\Sigma$.
+A word $\mathbf w$ is an \emph{isoterm} for a variety $\mathbf V$ if $\mathbf V$ violates any non-trivial identity of the form $\mathbf w\approx\mathbf w'$.
 Put